-- Nursing staff had lead roles in chronic disease management and patients at risk of hospital admission were identified as a priority. - Performance for diabetes related indicators was in line with the local clinical commissioning group (CCG) average and national average.
-For example, 82% of the practice's patients with diabetes, on the register, in whom the last IFCC-HbA1c was 64 mmol.mol or less in the preceding 12 months compared with the local CCG average of 79% and national average of 78%.
-Eighty nine percent of the practice's patients with diabetes, on the register, had a record of a foot examination and risk classification within the preceding 12 months compared with the local CCG average of 88% and national average of 88%. - Longer appointments and home visits were available when needed.

-• All these patients had a structured annual review to check their health and medicine needs were being met.
+- Nursing staff had lead roles in chronic disease management and patients at risk of hospital admission were identified as a priority. - Performance for diabetes related indicators was comparable to and below the local clinical commissioning group (CCG) average and national average.
+For example, 70% of the practice's patients with diabetes, on the register, in whom the last IFCC-HbA1c was 64 mmol.mol or less in the preceding 12 months compared with the local CCG average of 76% and national average of 78%.
+Eighty six percent of the practice's patients with diabetes, on the register, had a record of a foot examination and risk classification within the preceding 12 months compared with the local CCG average of 89% and national average of 89%. - Longer appointments and home visits were available when needed. - All these patients had a structured annual review to check their health and medicine needs were being met.
 For those patients with the most complex needs, the named GP worked with relevant health and care professionals to deliver a multidisciplinary package of care.